 Residents are appointed to full-time staff positions at the NYC Department of Health.
 Your annual salary is based on how many years of accredited postgraduate medical education you completed before starting the program, ranging from $63,698 for PGY2 to $91,503 for PGY9.

-Residents are eligible for all benefits available to City employees, including:
+Residents are eligible for all benefits available to City employees, including health and disability insurance, and annual and sick leave.

 The program will pay graduates’ application and examination fees for the American Board of Preventive Medicine Certification Exam, if they take the exam during the final year of their residency.

-The application period for the 2019-2020 academic year will begin in September 2018.
+The application period for the 2019-2020 academic year will begin September 5, 2018.
 You can apply to the residency program through the Electronic Residency Application Service (ERAS), or by emailing firstname.lastname@example.org.

 Your application must include the following: